juliocareaga/wave-heat/README.md

-The required mesh is also contained in this repository and corresponds to **mesh-new.xdmf**, note that the file **mesh-new.h5** is also needed.
+The required mesh is also contained in this repository and corresponds to **mesh-new.xdmf**.
+Note that the file **mesh-new.h5** is also needed.